Child marriage: United States

 Until 2008, the Fundamentalist Church of Jesus Christ of Latter Day Saints practiced child marriage through the concept of "spiritual marriage" as soon as it was possible for girls to bear children, as part of its polygamy practice, but laws have raised the age of legal marriage in response to criticism of the practice.
 In 2007, church leader Warren Jeffs was convicted of being an accomplice to statutory rape of a minor due to arranging a marriage between a 14-year-old girl and a 19-year-old man.
 In March 2008, officials of the state of Texas believed that children at the Yearning For Zion Ranch were being married to adults and were being abused.
 The state of Texas removed all 468 children from the ranch and placed them into temporary state custody.
 After the Austin's 3rd Court of Appeals and the Supreme Court of Texas ruled that Texas acted improperly in removing them from the YFZ Ranch, the children were returned to their parents or relatives.
 In 2008, the Church changed its policy in the United States to no longer marry individuals younger than the local legal age.

-As of June 2024, child marriage is legal in 37 states.
-Thirteen states have banned underage marriages, with no exception: Delaware, New Jersey, Pennsylvania, Minnesota, Rhode Island, New York, Massachusetts, Vermont, Connecticut, Michigan, Washington and New Hampshire.
+As of June 2024, child marriage is legal in 34 states.
+Sixteen states have banned underage marriages, with no exception: Delaware, New Jersey, Pennsylvania, Minnesota, Rhode Island, New York, Massachusetts, Vermont, Connecticut, Michigan, Washington, New Hampshire, Virginia, Maine, Oregon and Missouri.

 In 2018, Delaware became the first state to ban child marriage without exceptions, followed by New Jersey the same year.
-Pennsylvania and Minnesota ended child marriage in 2020, followed by Rhode Island and New York in 2021, Massachusetts in 2022, Vermont, Connecticut, and Michigan in 2023 and Washington, Virginia and New Hampshire in 2024.
+Pennsylvania and Minnesota ended child marriage in 2020, followed by Rhode Island and New York in 2021, Massachusetts in 2022, Vermont, Connecticut, and Michigan in 2023, Washington, Virginia and New Hampshire in 2024 and Maine, Oregon, Missouri and Washington, D.C. in 2025.

-Between 2000 and 2018, some 300,000 minors were legally married in the United States.
-Some as young as 10.
+Between 2000 and 2021, some 315,000 minors were legally married in the United States, some as young as 10.
 Most child marriages in the US are girls marrying adult men.
 In fact, many of these marriages occurred at an age or with a spousal age difference that would typically be considered sexual violence.